 Some of the stress of a child leaving is that their home is changing.
 They now have a new home, whether that be an apartment, dorm, or something else.

 Let the child know that their home base is still with you.
-You will always be their “home”.
 This will help reassure you and them that you belong together, even if you are miles apart.
-You will always be there as a parent as a safety net to help your child if they need to return home.

 If you want to have close and healthy relationships with your grown children, then you must reassure them that you are always there for them and the door to home is always open as well.
 This doesn’t mean that you need to be the financial provider for your adult children.

 Acknowledge that your child may also experience emotional stress and turmoil in leaving home.
-Be there as an encouragement to your child.
+Be there for encouragement in your child’s life.
 Being available by phone or text is also helpful to a child who may be experiencing stress in their departure from home.

 Every child is different.
 Just be aware of the potential for these emotions from your child.
 Be prepared to provide comfort, encouragement, and emotional support.
 One way that can help you both is to have a weekly phone call scheduled for the same time each week.